vacp2p/roadmap/content/dst/waku/waku-evaluation.md

 #### Deliverables
 * Analysis done
 * Report published with all relevant details
-* RFC's GitHub issue updated
-  with links to the analysis and results.
+* Vac Roadmap updated regularly with links to the analysis and results.